tiagob0b/How-to-Explore-APIs/README.md

 Before we start with the API exploration phase, it is necessary to have a knowledge base, so I followed in my line of thought, some steps that we should follow to strengthen this base.

 ## Level One {Beginner}
+The idea here is to spend as much time as you can sharpening the axe, so that the blow is accurate.
+It's no use having the best tools in our favor, if we don't have a base, it's necessary to understand how HTTP methods work, error messages, what types of APIs are and how each one of them works.

 Links to Study Articles:
 https://rhinosecuritylabs.com/application-security/simplifying-api-pentesting-swagger-files/